mgbarrero/academic-kickstart/content/authors/admin/_index.md

   link: "https://www.hs-ansbach.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Professor for IT-Security and technical data privacy at the Hochschule Ansbach, in Germany.
+bio: I am a researh Professor for IT-Security and biometrics at the Hochschule Ansbach, in Germany.

 interests:
 - Biometrics
+- Pattern Recognition
 - Machine Learning & Deep Learning
-- Data Science
 - Explainable AI
 - Security and Privacy Evaluation of Biometric Systems (BTP, PAD)